 You Think You Have To Quit Your Job

-If your calling is completely different from your job, you don’t necessarily have to quit your job to pursue it.
-Sometimes your source of income will come from your job, but your life purpose will be fulfilled through what you do outside your job.
+If your calling is entirely different from your job, you don’t necessarily have to quit your job to pursue it.
+Sometimes your source of income will come from your job, but you will fulfill your life’s purpose through what you do outside your job.
 Some people may have to quit their job for their calling, but not everyone.

 You Think Money Is The Proof That You Are Fulfilling Your Calling

-There are many people who don’t live in mansions or drive the most expensive cars, yet they are fulfilling their life’s calling, and there are people who are rich and are not living meaningful lives.
+Some people don’t live in mansions or drive the most expensive cars, yet they are fulfilling their life’s calling, and some people are rich but not living meaningful lives.
 Having lots of money and stuff is not always proof that you are fulfilling your calling.

 You Think It Will Be Easy

-Because it is a divine assignment doesn’t mean it will be easy, because it is something you have been equipped to do and love to do doesn’t mean you will not encounter challenges or feel like giving up on it sometimes.
-You have to learn, grow, sharpen your skills to be able to fulfil your calling.
+Because it is a divine assignment that doesn’t mean it will be easy.
+Because it is something you feel equipped to do and love to do doesn’t mean you will not encounter challenges or feel like giving up on it sometimes.
+You have to learn, grow, sharpen your skills to be able to fulfill your calling.